Some interesting articles about Steadicams

 8mm tape for instant playback - using a portable recorder.
 It's much

-have you eyes on the monitor; sometimes you have to glance away from the
+always have you eyes on the monitor; sometimes you have to glance away

 screen and that could have been the point at which someone's eye caught